Description

 EDITORS

-Sven Arvidson, Professor Emeritus of Interdisciplinary Liberal Studies and Philosophy, Seattle University, Seattle, Washington, USA – arvidson@seattleu.edu
+P. Sven Arvidson, Professor Emeritus of Interdisciplinary Liberal Studies and Philosophy, Seattle University, Seattle, Washington, USA – arvidson@seattleu.edu

 Khadijah O. Miller, Professor of Interdisciplinary Studies, Dean of Robert C. Nusbaum Honors College, Norfolk State University, Norfolk, Virginia, USA – komiller@nsu.edu